-1. Ph.D. in Biochemistry, Chemical Ecology, Benthic Marine Ecology or Phycology.
+1. Ph.D. in Chemical Ecology, Phycology, Benthic Marine Ecology or a related field

-3. Experience with macroalgae cultivation, husbandry, and processing.
+3. Experience with macroalgae cultivation, husbandry, and processing would be a plus

-Please submit a cover letter and CV by clicking the "Apply Now" button above.
-Screening of candidates will begin December 20th with expectation candidate will be available in February, 2020.
+Please submit a cover letter and CV using our online application portal.
+Screening of candidates will begin February 24, 2020 with expectation candidate will be available in April of 2020.

 About Midcoast Maine

 Bigelow Laboratory’s state-of-the-art oceanfront campus in East Boothbay is located in scenic Midcoast Maine, perfectly situated to provide access to the very best Maine has to offer.
 Within a reasonable commuting distance of most major Maine cities, this mid-coast peninsula offers the perfect balance between small town coastal charm and urban accessibility.
 Our peninsula is home to fishermen and sea captains, marine biologists, nature lovers, botanists and gardeners, artists, merchants, and entrepreneurs.
 Many non-profit organizations call this region home and work hard to further their missions in support of the arts, seamanship and marine education, conservation, historic preservation, and more.
 Learn more about the Boothbay Harbor Region here.